bauerjj/bauerjj.github.io/_pages/linux-tips.md

 You get this error when bitbake can't find the file in the PACKAGES directive.
 You can check in the `/tmp/work/cortexa.../<package>` directory to see that it did actually compile the source.
 Consult the mailing list for more info.
 One solution was to add a bbappend file for the <package> that included one line: `ALLOW_EMPTY_${PN} = "1"`.
 This will get rid of the error, but it WON'T actually include anything since the <package> binary is missing in the work folder.

+## Random

+### Cryptography

+ > An analogy to public key encryption is that of a locked mail box with a mail slot.
+The mail slot is exposed and accessible to the public – its location (the  street address) is, in essence, the public key.
+Anyone knowing the street address can go to the door and drop a written message through the slot.
+However, only the person who possesses the key can open the mailbox and read the message.

+ > An analogy for digital signatures is the sealing of an envelope with a personal wax seal.
+The message can be opened by anyone, but the presence of the unique seal authenticates the sender.